Wednesday, September 19, 2018

 The Replacements were Paul Westerberg, Bob Stinson, Tommy Stinson, and Chris Mars.
 All from Minneapolis.
 Author Bob Mehr spent 10 years working on the book that tells their entire story.
 Mehr immerses you in their world, allowing the reader to be a fly on the wall in their wild journey through the Midwest and beyond.

-Bob and Tommy Stinson were half brothers who grew up in a climate of abuse and alcoholism.
+Bob and Tommy Stinson were half-brothers who grew up in a climate of abuse and alcoholism.
 On the path to juvenile delinquency, they found purpose in music.
-Paul Westerberg came from a more stable background, finding music to be salve for the repression of the Midwest.
+Paul Westerberg came from a more stable background, finding music to be a salve against the repression of the Midwest.
 Tommy was only 13 when he started playing bass for the band, his brother Bob was the unpredictable lead guitarist.
 Westerberg wrote his own material and honed a charismatic stage presence, confrontational, but never boring.
 Chris Mars was the drummer, always a bit more restrained than his band mates (except when he sometimes appeared as his crazed alter ego Pappy the Clown).